Skip to content

 6. Faculty are encouraged to only have one or two rotation students at one time.
 Faculty should email the Program Director if they intend to have more than 2 rotation students at a time.

-7. Faculty are strongly encouraged to take no more than two students each year (from MB & BC combined).
+7. Faculty are strongly encouraged to take no more than two thesis students each year (from MB & BC combined).
 Faculty wishing to take more than two students must get prior approval from their Department Chair and the Program Director(s).

 8. There is a strong Program expectation that all PIs taking students will serve as a capstone examiner the following year.